Chelsea gets backup law enforcement after police chief contracts COVID-19

-County, tribal and state law enforcement will respond to calls in Chelsea after the police department went into quarantine following Chief of Police Rick Jones' positive test for COVID-19.
+County, tribal and state law enforcement agencies are responding to calls for help in Chelsea since the Chelsea Police Department went into quarantine after Chief Rick Jones tested positive for COVID-19.

-Town Administrator Kenny Weast said after a positive test among the department's 11 staff members Monday, the department closed that night and all staff began quarantining.
+Town Administrator Kenny Weast said that after the positive test result was received Monday, the department closed that night and all 11 staff members began quarantining.
 Weast said there was a second positive test Tuesday.

 "While we feared since March that an outbreak could occur within our tight-knit police department, we know we will overcome this temporary setback and the officers will soon be back protecting and serving our community."

-Rogers County Sheriff Scott Walton, who said Jones was one of the two positives, said deputies will take calls as long as needed.
-The two agencies already have a memorandum of understanding, and Walton said though it may be for a new reason, it isn't the first time deputies have been asked to help.
+Rogers County Sheriff Scott Walton, who said Jones was one of the two Chelsea Police Department employees who tested positive, said deputies will take calls for the town as long as needed.
+The two agencies already have a memorandum of understanding, and Walton said though it may be for a new reason, this isn't the first time deputies have been asked to help.

 "It's a little strain on all of us, but their fence line's not that big," Walton said.
 "We've been able to handle their calls. … Everybody's trying to pitch in and be close by or in the town.